How long does it take to adopt a newborn ?

-- Advertising – The Law Offices of Quincy Braxton works hand in hand with a major national advertising firm that extensively markets to women considering adoption.
+- Advertising – The Law Offices of Q Braxton work hand in hand with a major national advertising firm that extensively markets to women considering adoption.
 The results of their national advertising efforts have given us a huge advantage over other attorneys or agencies.

 - Networking – We network with hundreds of other adoption professionals throughout the United States.
 For example, if a Florida adoption attorney has a birth mother but needs a family, he or she may contact us to find an appropriate family for the birth mother.

 - National Exposure – While most adoption professionals only work with expectant mothers within their state or region, The Law Offices of Quincy Braxton works with expectant mothers across the country.

 - Balance – We monitor the number of adoptions we complete and the number of adoptive families that sign up with us to ensure reasonable wait times.
 Some adoption professionals take on too many families at once, lengthening adoption wait times for them all.
 One of the biggest factors in determining the length of your wait will be the flexibility in your adoption plan.

 By being more flexible to certain adoption situations in regards to race, gender, budget, contact with birth parents, medical history and substance usage, your adoptive family profile will be seen by more prospective birth mothers.
 Although we can not obviously commit as to an exact waiting time, as the birth mother needs to choose the family , we can give an estimate at this time as 6 months or less to be matched with a prospective birth mother.

 “Open adoption” has always been a well-known and often-used term when talking about adoption.